Asymptotic Normality for Multivariate Random Forest Estimators: Heuristics and Simulations

-Of course, this heurstic is ``wrong'' in that it does not depend on $s$; our theoretical results show that even for non-diametrically opposed points, the correlation drops to zero as $s \to \infty$.
+Of course, this heuristic must be incorrect in that it does not depend on $s$; our theoretical results show that even for non-diametrically opposed points, the correlation drops to zero as $s \to \infty$.
 Therefore, another recommendation is to use